 Yup, aside from the lady who welcomed me in, brought the oshibori along with a few plates of sushi, and then took my money at the register, all of my interactions were done with a tablet.
 Just press away on the screen.
 There was something quite "Blade Runner" about the ordering.

 It felt a bit lonely without the human element but I couldn't deny that the sushi was good.
 Most of the dishes came out on the special express conveyor at the very top.
 Somehow a computer was able to throw the dish to the right location and all I had to do was press the flashing red button in front of me to acknowledge delivery.
 It was probably the most austere foodie experience I've ever had in my life.

 Hoorah!
-The original video to Kazumasa Oda's（小田和正）"Oh Yeah" has finally appeared on YouTube.
+The original video to Kazumasa Oda's（小田和正）"Oh Yeah" has finally appeared on YouTube (sadly not anymore).
 It just happened to be the song that was playing over the speakers at the sushi place.
 My futuristic time there cost me about 3,000 yen for 10 plates of sushi.